 “I’ve never seen anywhere so amazing, so peaceful.
 We love Belem so much!
 The Jerónimos Monastery was awesome!”

 Clearly, there were not enough exclamation marks to help me describe my feelings.
-In fact, that whole diary reads a bit like that – everything was awesome or awful, with exclamation marks to match.
 Why have words when you can use punctuation?
 They do the same thing right?!

 Even so, when I stepped into the entrance of the monastery on this trip, my feelings were exactly the same.
-I won’t try and describe it… I’ll just drop in a picture instead.
+I’ll save myself the embarrassment of trying to describe it.

 Looking for more Lisbon travel guides?
 Check out these handy tips.